 Sustainability and tourism in the northern periphery

-The EU Northern Periphery Programme 2014 – 2020 defines the northern periphery of Europe as Iceland, Greenland, Faroe Islands, Norway, Sweden, Finland, Scotland and Northern Ireland (figure 1).
+The northern periphery of Europe usually refers to all the Nordic countries, Iceland, Greenland, Faroe Islands, Norway, Sweden and Finland as well as Scotland and Northern Ireland (The Northern Periphery Programme, 2014).
 Common challenges for sustainability assessment and tourism management in NP areas stem from the very fact that these areas are, as a rule, geographically peripheral, vast territories of especially fragile ecosystems, with limited infrastructure, low and declining population densities and few economically feasible industries (e.g. Kristjánsdóttir, 2014; Mikkola, 2014; Ólafsdóttir & Runnström, 2009; Snyder, 2007).
 All of these factors contribute to making tourism an increasingly important industry in the NP, from an economic and social point of view (Kettunen et al., 2012).
-Nevertheless, as natural areas become increasingly popular as tourist destinations, peripheral arctic regions are expected to experience the increased environmental, economic and social impacts of tourism over the coming years (Hall et al., 2009; Ólafsdóttir & Runnström, 2013).
+Nevertheless, as natural areas are gradually increasing in popularity as tourist destinations, NPregions are expected to experience the increased environmental, economic and social impacts of tourism over the coming years (Hall et al., 2009; Newsome et al., 2013; Ólafsdóttir & Runnström, 2013).

-Mikkola (2014) points out that some of the main sustainability challenges of arctic and northern periphery regions are indeed the lengthy channels of communication between peripheral regions and decision-making hubs, for instance on matters of tourism marketing and promotion.
-This is supported by Hall (2000) who demonstrates that local councils, through public participation, are in far better positions to make decisions regarding their position in the tourism market, product development, infrastructure development, development constraints, preferred futures, local needs and the indicators by which success will be measured.
+Mikkola (2014) points out that some of the main sustainability challenges of northern periphery regions are indeed the lengthy channels of communication between peripheral regions and decision-making hubs, for instance on matters of tourism marketing and promotion.
+This is supported by Hall (2000) who demonstrates that local councils, through public participation, are far better equipped to make decisions regarding their position in the tourism market, product development, infrastructure development, development constraints, preferred futures, local needs and the indicators by which success will be measured.
+There are, to date, no sustainability indicators that have been developed for tourism in the NP context specifically.
+The only sustainability indicators that have been developed for the NP are the Arctic Social Indicators (ASI).
+These were developed by the Nordic Council in 2006 and revised in 2014, with the objective to devise a limited set of indicators that reflect key aspects of human development, are tractable in terms of measurement, and can be monitored at a reasonable cost (The Nordic Council, 2014).

-Figure 1: The European northern periphery.
-Source: The Northern Periphery Programme 2014 – 2020, http://www.interreg-npa.eu/

 Sustainability and tourism in Iceland

+Because of the described common characteristics and challenges that sustainable tourism development in the NP is faced with, it is important to share lessons learned between NP areas.
+Tourism in Iceland has been experiencing a steep increase in foreign visitors over the past few years.
+In 2016 the total number of visitors reached 1,792,201, more than fivetimes the Icelandic population (The Icelandic Tourist Board, 2017a; b; Statistic Iceland, 2017).
+This was an increase from half a million in 2010.
+Between the years 2015-2016 the increase was 39%, a historic high (The Icelandic Tourist Board, 2017a).
+In contrast, the average increase in tourism in the NP countries were between 1-10% (Statistics Denmark, 2017; Statistics Finland, 2017; Statistics Faroe Islands, 2017; Statistics Greenland, 2017; Statistics Norway, 2017; Statistics Sweden, 2017; Visit Scotland, 2017; Northern Ireland Statistics and Research Agency, 2017).
+Despite of this big difference in tourism increase, the other NP countries could benefit from lessons learned from Iceland.

-Icelandic tourism has over the past few years been experiencing a steep increase in foreign visitors, reaching 1,262,000 in 2015, nearly four times the Icelandic population (The Icelandic Tourist Board, 2016a; b; Statistic Iceland, 2016).
-Between the years 2014-2015 the increase was 30%, a historic highThe Icelandic Tourist Board. , 2017Subsequently, tourism is currently the country’s largest export industry (The Icelandic Tourist Board, 2016a).Sustainable development has long been the main focus of the Icelandic authorities’ tourism strategies.
-However, the objectives of the resolution on a tourism strategy for 2011-2020, passed by the Icelandic parliament, focus largely on the sustainability of the economic sector, aiming specifically to: i) Increase the profitability of the sector; ii) Systematically develop tourist destinations and product promotion, with the aim of decreasing seasonality and overcrowding of destinations; iii) Enhance professionalism, quality and safety in the tourism sector; iv) Define and maintain Iceland’s uniqueness as a tourist destination (Alþingi, 2011).
+Sustainable development has long been the main focus of the Icelandic authorities’ tourism strategies.
+However, the objectives of the resolution on a tourism strategy for 2011-2020, passed by the Icelandic parliament, focus largely on the sustainability of the economic sector, aiming specifically to: i) Increase the profitability of the sector; ii) Systematically develop tourist destinations and product promotion, with the aim of decreasing seasonality and overcrowding of destinations; iii) Enhance professionalism, quality and safety in the tourism sector and; iv) Define and maintain Iceland’s uniqueness as a tourist destination (Althingi, 2011).